These vegan-friendly Buffalo Cauliflower Wraps are filled with roasted, flavorful cauliflower, and piled high with fresh veggies!

 To make these wraps, simply toss your cauliflower in a little flour, water, hot sauce, and honey (or whatever sweetener you like).
 Just like when making Buffalo Cauliflower Wings, use whatever hot sauce you want!
 If you want a traditional ‘buffalo wing’ taste, try Franks Red Hot sauce, but I just stick to my favorites (Cholula or Sriracha).
 Roast the cauliflower for about 20 minutes, and then put it on some warm tortillas.
 Pile your tortillas high with whatever fresh vegetables you have on hand- I usually use spinach, tomato, and avocado.
 Drizzle some more hot sauce on top if you like, and top it off with some blue cheese dressing (or whatever dressing you prefer- my favorite is this OPA Greek Yogurt Blue Cheese).
 Wrap the tortilla up and dig in.

-Note: Substitute honey for agave syrup, sorghum, or molasses, and use a vegan salad dressing instead of regular blue cheese to keep this vegan-friendly.
-Also, I almost always buy my cauliflower at Aldi for less than $2 (it’s normally $1.79 here).
+A Note on Buying Cauliflower: I almost always buy my cauliflower at Aldi for less than $2 (it’s normally $1.79 here).
 I’ve seen it at other supermarkets locally for closer to $5 (and no, it wasn’t organic).
 Save your money– buy the cheaper cauliflower.
 (And this recipe isn’t sponsored by Aldi- I just like it when we all get affordable veggies!)

 Want more ideas for light dinners?
 Try these:

 - 1 head cauliflower, cut into florets

 - 1/2 cup flour